jbsparrow/CyberDropDownloader/docs/reference/configuration-options/global-settings/generic_crawlers_instances.md

 - `wordpress_media`: This crawler should work on any [WordPress](https://wordpress.com/) site where content primarily consists of images or galleries.
 The images need to be hosted on the site itself.
 It requires sites to have a public WordPress REST API.

 - `wordpress_html`: This works on any WordPress site.
-It scrapes the actual HTML of the site, which means it works even on sites that have embedded third-party media like videos or links to hosting sites.
+It scrapes the actual HTML of the site, which means it works on sites that have embedded third-party media like videos or links to hosting sites.
 It is always slower than `wordpress_media`.

 ## generic_crawlers_instances